telerik/blazor-docs/components/scheduler/views/timeline.md

 ## Example

->tip You can declare other views as well, this example adds only the timeline view for brevity.
+>tip You can declare other views as well, this example adds only the Тimeline view for brevity.

 >caption Declare the Timeline view in the markup